 1. The Market Has Reached Critical Mass: $21.8 Billion and Growing

-The global digital signage market reached $21.8 billion in 2024 and is projected to hit $35.7 billion by 2030, with an 8.5% CAGR.
-For context, that’s already larger than the global podcast market and rapidly approaching streaming video market size.
+The global digital signage market hit $21.8 billion in 2024 and is on track to reach $35.7 billion by 2030, growing at a healthy 8.5% CAGR.
+To put that in perspective, the digital signage industry is already bigger than the global podcast market and closing in on the size of the streaming video space.

 This growth stems from steady expansion across all major sectors.
 Retail, healthcare, education, corporate communications, and transportation are all driving adoption as they recognize the need for dynamic, real-time content delivery systems.